This is a large group of travellers that sometimes need special advice

-Advice may have been sought in advance from friends and relatives which is inappropriate and this can lead to a false sense of security unless the traveller is forewarned. .
+Advice may have been sought in advance from friends and relatives which is inappropriate and this can lead to a false sense of security. .

 They need to be aware that some of those visiting friends or relatives only seek advice when they find they need a vaccination certificate to enter the country they are visiting.
 The consultation is an opportunity to discuss some of the other risks they might encounter.

-In the excitement of the visit, previous awareness of infection risks may be overlooked.
-These travellers are also likely to have lost immunity, due to previous repeated exposure in their country of origin.
+In the excitement of the visit, the need to remain aware of infection risks, now unfamiliar, may not be considered.
+These travellers may also have lost immunity, which they had gained previously due to repeated exposure in their country of origin.

 Advisors should also bear in mind, when children are travelling, that visits abroad are sometimes undertaken for female genital mutilation (see mini-course 2 for further advice)